RandstormBTC/randstorm/README.md

 ![Project Image](SecureRandom.png)

-This program generates a Random Private Key using the python equivalent to SecureRandom() in JSBN javascript library with Math.random().
+This function generates a Random Private Key using the python equivalent to SecureRandom() in JSBN javascript library with Math.random().
-Rather than using the more secure libraries to generate private keys, this private key generator function emulates the weak private key generation used in the JSBN library from 2011 - 2015:

 ```python
 class MathRandomSimulator: